seanremenyi/Flight-Search/README.md

 The user will be prompted to input a corresponding number for the city they would like.
 If the number is listed, the corresponding airport code for that city will be returned to the Query object as it's airport code attribute, otherwise the user will be asked to search again.
 If the spelling doesn't closely match any city, the user will be prompted to try searching again.

-The process is first for the Query's origin attribute but then repeated to obtain the Query's destination attribue.
+The process is first for the Query's origin attribute but then repeated to obtain the Query's destination attribute.

 Returning to the Query object, it will then need to initialize the date attributes.
 The user will be prompted to enter a date.
 The API call returns flights available between a range of dates so the user will need to input a date for the beginning and ending of the range they request.
 The parameter needed for the API call requires the date be of the format dd/mm/yyyy.
 The user will be reminded this.
 The algorithm will then use error handling to make sure integers we're inputed and using the datetime module, will check if the date is a real date (for example the user did not input month 20 in their input).
 If any of these errors occur the algorithm will remind the user of the format and ask again.